 - Emergency Medication / Permission for Off-Property Programs—required for students with emergency medication at school.

-- Emergency Reference Form—required for all ECLC students.
+- Emergency Reference Card—required for all ECLC students.

 - Medication Order & Permission—required if student needs daily or as-needed medication administered at school.